-Secret documents that led to UK apology
+The documents trail that nailed UK's role in rendition

 On 6 March, the plan was in place.

-Malaysian authorities put Mr Belhaj and Mrs Boudchar on a flight to Bangkok where, instead of being transferred onto a connection for London, the Thai authorities detained them and, according to their lawyers, they were tortured.
+Malaysian authorities put Mr Belhaj and Mrs Boudchar on a flight to Bangkok where, instead of being transferred on to a connection for London, the Thai authorities detained them and, according to their lawyers, they were tortured.

 The following day, a US rendition flight team picked up the pair and flew them to Tripoli.

-On 18 March, Sir Mark sent this congratulatory message to Mr Koussa - making clear that he believed the capture was down to the British alone:
+On 18 March, Sir Mark sent this congratulatory message to Mr Koussa - making clear that he believed the capture of Mr Belhaj, referred to here by his nom de guerre Abu 'Abd Allsh, was down to the British alone:

 Mr Belhaj, one of Gaddafi's greatest enemies, was tortured over six years and given a death sentence, which was never carried out.